 TIS National strongly encourages clients to avoid requesting specific interpreters where possible.

 - limit TIS National’s ability to supply an interpreter, particularly for urgent requests (the specified interpreter may not be available when requested); and

 - may not result in allocation of the most highly credentialed interpreter available for your appointment.

 In exceptional circumstances, TIS National may agree to fulfil a client’s request for a specific interpreter.
 However, the client must first clearly demonstrate what exceptional circumstances apply to warrant allocation outside of normal policy.

 Whilst such requests are assessed on a case by case basis, they are more likely to be considered favourably where a client can demonstrate that allocation of the nominated interpreter is:

 - essential to maintaining the quality and continuity of care or service; and

 - of clear benefit to the non-English speaking client.

 Clients will be required to complete an indemnity form, including details of the exceptional circumstances which apply, before TIS National will consider a specific interpreter request.

 Specific interpreter requests must generally be made at least three business days prior to the appointment date.
-Requests made less than three business days in advance will only be considered in exceptional circumstances and will generally result in an interpreter being allocated in accordance with normal TIS National allocation policy.
+Requests made less than three business days in advance will only be considered in exceptional circumstances and will generally result in an interpreter being allocated in accordance with standard TIS National interpreter allocation policy.